Companies are questioning which service is better for their customers – human or AI-powered chatbot based. We examine both these options in our post.

 To start with, 79% of customers prefer chatting with agents because of the immediacy it offers.
 Research conducted by Econsultancy suggests this.
 Undoubtedly, the responses of a live chat or a human on the customer service end are more personalised and friendly.

-However, there are few drawbacks to businesses using humans as customer service officers, including extensive training, leaves, and wages, among others.
+However, human agents are usually a lot more skilled to work on tasks that are more complex in nature.
+Asking agents to work on simple and repetitive tasks retards their growth and impedes your team’s scalability.
 On the other hand, the strengths offered are significant.
 The primary benefits of using humans over chatbots for customer service are described below.

 The flexibility in response and the empathy that humans offer to customers are unique in all aspects.
-A survey by Forbes suggests that 50% of consumers say having human answer questions when making a purchasing decision is one of the essential features a brand can offer.
-Humans are emotional, and when their problems are solved with a personal touch and consideration, customers end up more satisfied.
+Over 40% of people prefer to get their queries resolved through a live chat than any other way.
+This is simply because humans are emotional, and when their problems are solved with a personal touch and consideration, customers end up more satisfied.

 Suggested Reading: 20 Tips For Effective Live Chat Support